 Its primary additive is D-aspartic acid, an amino acid that supports the production of luteinizing hormone (LH) in the pituitary gland.
-LH is produced by both men and women, but it affects the testes in men.
+LH is produced by both males and females, but it affects the testes in males.
 When emitted, it leads to the release of testosterone.
 Testogen contains 2,352 milligrams (mg) of D-aspartic acid.

 Testogen also contains 200 mg of magnesium.
 Magnesium is one of the most abundant minerals in your body and has many benefits: It may boost exercise performance, fight depression, and lower blood pressure.

 In addition, Testogen has 40 mg of fenugreek extract, a herb commonly found in Indian dishes and Chinese medicine to treat skin conditions.
 It might be a good source of nutrition for breastfeeding babies, and limited research suggests that it can boost testosterone levels and sexual function in men.

 While more research needs to be done to conclude how fenugreek seeds affect testosterone production, a

 Other elements include zinc, vitamin D3, Korean red ginseng extract, boron, nettle leaf extract, vitamin B6, vitamin K1, and BioPerine, a form of black pepper.

 According to Jillian Kubala, MS, RD, Testogen contains ingredients that have “little to no clinical evidence backing their effectiveness.”
 Kubala doesn’t recommend Testogen and supplements like it, as there’s limited research surrounding its efficacy.